Psychologist

 Lack of Confidence

-Having self-confidence does not mean that individuals will be able to do everything.
+Realistic feelings of confidence and positive self-esteem affect how you think and act, how you feel about others, and how successful you are in life.
+Having self-confidence does not mean that you can do everything.
 Self-confident people have expectations that are realistic.
 Even when some of their expectations are not met, they continue to be positive and to accept themselves.

 People with high self-confidence typically have little fear of the unknown, are able to stand up for what they believe in, and have the courage to risk embarrassment.
 Losing confidence is no longer trusting in the ability to perform.
 It may be reasonable as the result of past failure to perform, or unreasonable, because one "just has a feeling" about something or is having doubt.